HomeEnvironmentThe Real Savings of Owning an Electric Vehicle

 Even as major automakers like Volvo announce the move to begin manufacturing all-electric cars in the coming years, most experts predict the internal combustion engine will be around for the foreseeable future.
 However, one writer says big oil will be on the way out by 2025.

-Technology consultant, inventor and blogger Seth Miller made that bold prediction in an article on the Medium publication NewCo Shift that’s been making the rounds on social media.
+Technology consultant, inventor, and blogger Seth Miller made that bold prediction in an article on the Medium publication NewCo Shift that’s been making the rounds on social media.
 The reason?
 Owning an Electric Vehicle costs 66 percent less than owning a gas-powered internal combustion engine vehicle.
 Plus, we may eventually ditch owning a car altogether for more affordable options.

 The Transportation of the Future